wp-statistics/wp-statistics/readme.txt

 10. Theme widget

 == Upgrade Notice ==
-= 12.0.9 =
+= 12.4.0 =
-This is a security fix, please update immediately.
+GDPR compliance, Updated!
+We implement GDPR into the WP-Statistics. for more information read [the blog post](https://wp-statistics.com/2018/08/16/wp-statistics-gdpr).
+Important: with this update, Opt-out feature is removed.

 == Changelog ==
-= dev-master =
+= 12.4.0 =
 * Removed The Opt-Out removed.
 * Added Anonymize IP addresses option in the Setting > Privacy.